marius-test/25_python_interview_questions/README.md

 ```

-17. What is slicing in Python?
+15. What is docstring in Python?

 Answer: